 - Quite fast and comparable to Rufus

-If you’re not a techy-savvy person and want a simplistic program to flash firmware files on your Linux machine, then this is the best choice.
-WoeUSB is a simple to use program which lets you create a Windows bootable USB driver on Linux PC.
+This is the best choice if you’re not tech-savvy and want a simplistic program to flash firmware files on your Linux machine.
+WoeUSB is a simple-to-use program that lets you create a Windows bootable USB driver on Linux PC.

 Just a few simple clicks and your work will be done.
 No more confusing options and settings.
 Further, it supports Windows from Vista to the latest version of Windows 10.
-And it is compatible with older Legacy BIOS, MBR partition and the newer UEFI mode as well.
+And it is compatible with older Legacy BIOS, MBR partition and the newer UEFI mode.